 Immunology and Infectious Disease

 Through the defining of molecular and cellular immunological mechanisms relevant to tumor immunology, laboratories at IU School of Medicine are furthering curative therapies and understanding the regulation of human papillomavirus gene expression and host cellular responses have important implications in preventing cervical cancer.
-For more information about this training program, prospective students can email Harikrishna Nakshatri, PhD.
+For more information about this training program, email Harikrishna Nakshatri, PhD.